Confluent Cloud Cluster Types

 You can view connector events in Confluent Cloud Console with a Basic cluster, but you can’t consume events from a topic using Confluent CLI, Java, or C/C++.
 For more information, see View Connector Events.

-Basic cluster limits per cluster
+Basic limits per cluster

 Dimension Capability Additional details